dhirajpatra/orders_management/README.md

 Some of the places needed to used Eloquent raw query.
 But we can use the step by method calls for them.

+Add product and add user module can be created.
+Otherwise for the time being can create products directly insert to DB.

-Also need to add more test especially Mock tests.
+Also can add more test especially Mock tests.

 We can make all process as REST JSON API easily.
 By trasfering to JSON request and response.